US and UK strike Houthi targets in Yemen one day after US strikes in Iraq and Syria - Local News 8

 By Oren Liebermann and Haley Britzky, CNN

-(CNN) — The US and UK have conducted strikes on Houthi targets in Yemen from air and surface platforms — including F/A-18s.
+(CNN) — The US and UK have conducted strikes on Houthi targets in Yemen from air and surface platforms, including fighter jets, with the support of several other countries.
 At least 30 targets were struck across at least 10 locations, according to two US officials.

-The targets include command and control; an underground weapons storage facility; and other weapons used by the Houthis to target international shipping lanes, one official said.
+The targets included command and control; an underground weapons storage facility; and other weapons used by the Houthis to target international shipping lanes, one official said.

+“Our aim remains to de-escalate tensions and restore stability in the Red Sea but let us reiterate our warning to Houthi leadership: we will not hesitate to continue to defend lives and the free flow of commerce in one of the world’s most critical waterways in the face of continued threats,” the US and UK said in a joint statement with Australia, Bahrain, Canada, Denmark, the Netherlands and New Zealand.

 Earlier Saturday, the US struck six Houthi anti-ship cruise missiles before they were launched toward the Red Sea, US Central Command said.